 Resource constraint analysis is one part of the portfolio analysis process in Microsoft Project Server 2010.
-When evaluating project proposals to determine which should be approved and added to your organization’s portfolio of projects, stakeholders use resource constraint analysis to weigh the resource needs of a project proposal with the resource capacity of the organization.
+When stakeholders are evaluating project proposals to determine which should be approved and added to the organization’s portfolio of projects, they use resource constraint analysis to weigh the resource needs of a project proposal with the resource capacity of the organization.

 Before resource constraint analysis can happen, a few different elements must be configured correctly: primary roles, capacity planning, and demand planning.